Brumation: Bearded Dragon Sleepy Time

 What Is Bearded Dragon Brumation?

-Bearded dragon brumation is a process whereby reptiles slow down their metabolism to preserve energy during colder weather.
+Brumation in bearded dragons is a process whereby reptiles, including Bearded Dragons, slow down their metabolism to preserve energy during colder weather.
 Reptiles are cold blooded and therefore require external heat from the environment – ideally the sun.
 It’s similar to hibernation in mammals.

 Mammals are warm blooded so they generate their own heat.
 Many mammals hibernate, which is a more extreme form of brumation.
 In hibernation the mammal generally ‘sleeps’ fully for a time, in order to preserve body mass during the months when there is little food available.
 Hibernation is a protective mechanism so that the animal can survive the lack of food during the cold months.